 - Apple keyboards typically have an “Eject” key for the disc drive.

 You can certainly get by on most tasks without a Mac-specific keyboard, but it doesn’t make much sense to own such a powerful and sophisticated machine only to hamper yourself with a mismatched mechanical keyboard.
-If you do feel like exploring other options, check out our list of the best mechanical keyboards in 2017 (and pay particular attention to the “Best white MKs” section).
+If you do feel like exploring other options, check out our list of the best mechanical keyboards (and pay particular attention to the “Best white MKs” section).

-There it is, 3 great mechanical keyboards and 1 wireless keyboard for Mac computers.
-We also have a list of white mechanical keyboards that you might find match your Mac well.
+If you’re interested in other potential mac keyboards, we also have a list of white mechanical keyboards that you might find match your Mac well.

 Have other suggestions or questions?
 Feel free to leave a comment below.